-- Select the Key column and Value column you wish to spread. - Missing values is used for values missing from the input dataset. - set Min. new cols to the minimum number of new columns you wish to add. - set Max. new cols to the maximum number of new columns you wish to add (ignored if less than minimum).
+- Select the Key column and Value column you wish to spread. - Missing values is used for values missing from the input dataset. - set Min. new cols to the minimum number of new columns you wish to add, compared to the original dataset. - set Max. new cols to the maximum number of new columns you wish to add, compared to the original dataset.
+Ignored if less than minimum.